Property Moose Review

 What Are The Main Risks?

 Company Failure: If Property Moose fails, there are many unknowns as to how lenders would really fare.
-Since investors own property directly within individual limited companies, in theory a company failure wouldn’t be catastrophic since the investors would still own the properties.
+Since investors own property directly within individual limited companies, in theory, a company failure wouldn’t be catastrophic since the investors would still own the properties.
 But it would create a headache in the administration department as to how the properties would be managed and sold at the end of the fixed term.
 Let’s hope Property Moose doesn’t fail.

-Tenant Default: If tenants don’t pay rent, then investor returns would decline.
+Tenant Defaults: If tenants don’t pay rent, then investor returns would decline.
 You rely on Property Moose ‘s ability to implement quality management and attract quality tenants.
 In October 2015, Property Moose claims 60% of purchased properties have retained existing tenants.
 It’s too early to tell the success rate of longer term rentals.

 Calculation Errors and the unforeseeable events: There are so many unknowns that go along with landlording.
 If the valuation is wrong or Property Moose miscalculates the expenses, investors may lose money on the resale.
 If a tenant destroys a property and hits the road for greener rental pastures, investors returns would shrink.
-Leaky toilets, holes in walls and bad plumbing are common place in the rental world.
+Leaky toilets, holes in walls and bad plumbing are commonplace in the rental world.

-Property Market Downturn: If the market turns south, property values could decrease and be worth less upon resale.
+Property Market Downturn: If the market turns south, property values could decrease and be worthless upon resale.

 Too Sector Specific: Being 100% in the real estate sector is risky should a downturn occur.

-Is There A Provision Fund?
+Is There A Provision Fund On Properties?